 Each plate element must be stocky enough, i.e., have a b/t ratio that prevents local buckling from governing the column strength.

-The AISC specification B4 provides the slenderness (b/t) limits that the individual plate elements must satisfy so that local buckling does not control.
+The AISC specification B4.1 (Page 16.1-14) provides the slenderness (b/t) limit that the individual plate elements must satisfy so that local buckling does not control.

-The AISC specification provides two slenderness limits (p and r) for the local buckling of plate elements.
+For compression, the AISC specification provides slenderness limit ( r) for the local buckling of plate elements.

 Figure 5.
 Local buckling behavior and classification of plate elements